How to manage stress: 12 tips from experts

 3. Prioritise sleep

-Stress can also disrupt our sleep.
-If we sleep badly, we’re less able to cope with stressful situations, says research, which can then create a vicious cycle of poor sleep and stress symptoms.
+Stress disrupts our sleep, if we sleep badly, we’re less able to cope with stressful situations, according to one study in the Behavioral Sleep Medicine journal, which can then create a vicious cycle of poor sleep and stress symptoms.

-“Good sleep is essential for managing stress,” says Dr. Julie.
+“Good sleep is essential for managing stress,” says clinical psychologist and bestselling author Dr Julie Smith.
 “It only takes one terrible night’s sleep to affect your performance, mood, and concentration, so start placing sleep at the top of the priorities list.”

-Because stress causes hyperarousal, which can upset the balance between sleep and wakefulness, you then need to put a good sleep routine in place, says Lisa – starting with how you treat your sleep space.
+Because stress causes hyperarousal, which can upset the balance between sleep and wakefulness, you need to have a good sleep routine in place, says Lisa – starting with how you treat your sleep space.
 Your bedroom should only be used for sleep, and little else.
-“It’s not a place where you work, do chores or sort finances out – it needs to be a sanctuary,” she says.
+“It’s not a place where you work, do chores, or sort finances out – it needs to be a sanctuary,” she says.

 4. Assess your diet